Loading

 Evening · Open Question

-Sound cue effectiveness was unclear.
-We never adequately tested whether the volume-reduction cue was perceived as a prompt or background noise.
+Sound cue effectiveness was unclear — never adequately tested whether the volume-reduction cue was perceived as a prompt or background noise.

 Four things this research confirmed.